Beyond problems with yourself and others, society can often be aligned against you.

 - Take any help you can get, but avoid anything that might appear to be illegal or pseudo-legal.

-- If you’re on probation/parole, don’t even think about doing anything that might appear illegal or barely legal.
+- If you’re on probation or parole, don’t even think about doing anything that might appear illegal or barely legal.

 Try to find groups that help with re-entry: